 (Vineyard, Jennifer.
 “George R.R.
 Martin on What Not to Believe in Game of Thrones”.
 Vulture, 6 November 2014.)

-Despite Martin’s confusion, in that is Pliny who mentions to the sex competition between Messalina and the prostitute (and curiously not Suetonius, who was more prone to such controversial accounts), the author’s intention to emulate real-world historical production becomes clear.
-The ancient historians included, in their works, versions of events that they had not witnessed first-hand.
-They sometimes wrote hundreds of years after the (supposed) facts, and their sources often had questionable credibility.
+It is actually Pliny (and curiously not Suetonius, who was more prone to such controversial accounts) the one to mention a sex competition between Messalina and the prostitute, but Martin’s confusion doesn’t hide his clear intention to emulate real-world historical production.
+The ancient historians included, in their works, versions of events that they had not witnessed first-hand, sometimes wrote hundreds of years after the (supposed) facts, and their sources often had questionable credibility.

 These questionable versions of events derived from rumors and accounts that circled in court, such as the ones of Mushroom in Martin’s world, later used by the maesters.
 Both the works by real historians and those by Yandel and Gyldayn were, therefore, susceptible to influences of the historical context in which they were written.
 As such, they tended to vilify or glorify certain characters according to convenience to people in power at the time.

-Speaking with fans about anti-heroes in 2004, the author declared that he had interest in creating a work about the aforementioned Aegon IV, known as one of the worst Targaryen kings (to the point of receiving the epithet “The Unworthy”).
-The following year, Martin was asked about the matter by Elio García, who reported the exchange as follows:
+Speaking with fans about anti-heroes in 2004, the author declared that he had an interest in creating a work about the aforementioned Aegon IV, who is known as one of the worst Targaryen kings (to the point of receiving the epithet “The Unworthy”).
+The following year, Martin was asked about it by Elio García, who reported the exchange as follows: